jayantkatia/upMob-api/README.md

     ```shell
         make server
     ```
-    This runs main.go and you are good to Go :wink:
+    This runs main.go and you are good to Go 😉

-## Development and Contributing
+## ✨ Development and Contributing
 Yes, please!
 Feel free to contribute, raise issues and recommend best practices.
 <a href="https://github.com/jayantkatia/upcoming_mobiles_api/blob/main/Makefile"> Makefile</a> is your friend.